 - Start by assuming a person can understand you, then adjust your level of communication according to their response.

 - Ask the person how they would like to communicate if they do not use speech.
 This could include using communication aids or devices, answering with a way of saying ‘yes’ or ‘no’ to questions (for example, using eye gaze, or head or hand movements), sign language, gestures or facial expressions.
 If you are not able to understand the person, you may need to ask whoever is accompanying them to assist you.

 - Use appropriate language for the person and the situation – for example, simple, clear words and short, uncomplicated sentences.
 If the person is an adult, do not speak as though they are a child.

 - Use visual information such as pictures, diagrams, signs, objects, gestures or miming to improve understanding.

 - Use a respectful tone and volume.
-If the person does not understand you, try a different way of providing the information or asking the question – don’t assume that raising the volume of your voice will help!
+If the person does not understand you, try a different way of providing the information or asking the question – don’t assume that raising the volume of your voice will help.

 - Check if they have been able to understand what you have said by asking them to rephrase in their own words.
-Do not simply ask, ‘Do you understand?’ as people will often say ‘yes’ to avoid embarrassment or because it is the answer they think you want to hear.
+Do not simply ask, ‘Do you understand?’ because people will often say ‘yes’ to avoid embarrassment or because it is the answer they think you want to hear.

 - If you think you have not been understood, try repeating your message more slowly or using different words.
 It is your responsibility to make sure your message is understood accurately.